 The report looked at three types of development platforms: Mobile app development platforms (MADP), which are primarily aimed at professional developers; rapid mobile app development (RMAD) platforms, which are aimed at citizen developers who are not professional developers; and free open source mobile tools.

 In comparing the cost and effort required by all three platforms, it found that RMAD tools require the least coding effort, and that although they cost more than open source tools, are less expensive than traditional MADP tools.
 Gartner it recommends that midsize enterprises should “Maximize device coverage through the use of cross-platform solutions by using only native apps where necessary, and consider using tools such as RMAD that empower citizen developers to create their own apps.”

 Alpha Anywhere is ideal for medium-sized businesses, for the reasons cited by Gartner.
-It’s a RMAD platform that lets users without technical experience write mobile apps, while always allowing IT developers to extend the product to satisfy corporate data integration and security requirements.
+It’s a RMAD platform that lets users without technical experience write cross-platform mobile apps, while always allowing IT developers to extend the product to satisfy corporate data integration and security requirements.
 Alpha Anywhere is one of the most highly rated RMAD platforms.
 InfoWorld named it a top mobile app development leader, and users continually rate it tops on product review sites.
 Here are details about Alpha Anywhere’s low-code capabilities.